Parenting Tips That Also Work On Partners

 – physical rewards (even a loving, 5 second rub of their shoulder can work),

-– doing a behavior they would like you to do more often
+– doing a behaviour they would like you to do more often

-If you’re going to reward your partner’s behavior by reciprocating with a behavior they want, you don’t need to announce that’s what you’re doing it.
-Try to avoid keeping score of who has done what, or who has noticed each other’s “good behavior” the most.
+If you’re going to reward your partner’s behaviour by reciprocating with a behaviour they want, you don’t need to announce that’s what you’re doing it.
+Try to avoid keeping score of who has done what, or who has noticed each other’s “good behaviour” the most.
 Relationships where people only do things their partner wants them to do if its quid pro quo tend to be unhappy.

 3. Shaping